 According to the latest data, the number of doxing attacks has increased by more than 300% in the last year, with an estimated financial impact of hundreds of millions annually.
-Alarmingly, traditional methods of data protection often prove insufficient in the face of increasingly sophisticated techniques for collecting and combining information.
+Worryingly, traditional data protection methods often prove insufficient in the face of increasingly sophisticated techniques for collecting and combining information.
 In the age of social media and widespread digitization, any trace left online can become a piece of a larger puzzle, exploited by attackers.

-We will look at the mechanisms of doxing, learn its most common forms and targets, and – most importantly – learn how to effectively protect your organization and employees from it.
+We’ll take a look at the mechanisms of doxing, learn about its most common forms and purposes, and - most importantly - learn how to effectively protect your organization and employees from it.
 Understanding the nature of this threat is the first step to building an effective defense strategy in a world where privacy has become one of the most valuable resources.

 What is doxing and where does the name come from?

 The term “doxing” is derived from the word “docs” (documents) and was originally used in the hacker community of the 1990s.
-The term originated as an acronym for “dropping dox” – the practice of revealing documents containing private or confidential information about a person or organization.
-Nowadays, doxing has evolved into a much more complex phenomenon that goes far beyond simple document disclosure.
+In the 1970s.
+The term originated as an acronym for “dropping dox” - the practice of disclosing documents containing private or confidential information about a person or organization.
+Nowadays, doxing has evolved into a much more complex phenomenon, going far beyond simple document disclosure.

-In today’s parlance, doxing refers to the deliberate and malicious disclosure of private information about a person or organization without their consent.
+In today’s parlance, doxing means intentionally and maliciously revealing private information about a person or organization without their consent.
 This can range from basic personal information to much more sensitive information, the disclosure of which can lead to serious consequences for the victim.

-It is worth noting that doxing is not a phenomenon limited to typical hacking activities – it often relies on publicly available information, which, collected and combined in the right way, creates a comprehensive profile of the victim.
-It is this apparent “legitimacy” of information sources that makes this phenomenon particularly dangerous and difficult to counter.
+It is worth noting that doxing is not a phenomenon limited to typical hacking activities - it is often based on publicly available information, which, collected and combined in the right way, creates a comprehensive profile of the victim.
+It is this apparent “legitimacy” of information sources that makes this phenomenon particularly dangerous and difficult to counteract.

 What types of personal information are most commonly disclosed during doxing?

 Doxing attacks typically focus on a few key categories of information, the disclosure of which can be particularly painful for the victim.
-The primary set of data that doxers are interested in is identifying information, such as name, home address, phone number or email address.
-This seemingly harmless data can become the start of a more serious attack.
+The basic set of data that doxers are interested in is identifying information, such as name, home address, phone number or email address.
+This seemingly harmless data could become the beginning of a more serious attack.

 Another category is financial and professional data, including information about where you work, your salary, bank account numbers or employment history.
-It is particularly dangerous to disclose data on family members, including spouses and children, which can lead to an expansion of the circle of attack victims.
+Particularly dangerous is the disclosure of data on family members, including spouses and children, which can lead to an expansion of the circle of attack victims.

 In the social media age, doxers also often focus on collecting and revealing private photos, messages, online activity history or even the victim’s geolocation.
 This information, combined with data from other sources, can create an extremely detailed profile of the person under attack.